microchip-pic-avr-examples/avr64dd32-agri-iot-mplab-mcc/README.md

 ## Setup - End Node Hardware
 Add the components to the Nano Adapter board.

-Place the LR2 Click on MikroBUS™ 2 and the Weather Click on MikroBUS™ 1.
+Place the LR2 Click on MikroBUS™ 2 and the Weather Click on MikroBUS 1.

 Connect the moisture sensor leads as shown in Figure 1.